bigbluebutton/bbb-install/README.md

 wget -qO- https://ubuntu.bigbluebutton.org/bbb-install.sh | bash -s -- -v xenial-22 -s bbb.example.com -e info@example.com -w
 ~~~

-(again, you would substitute `bbb.example.com` and `info@example.com` with your server's FQDN and your e-mail address).

 The `bbb-install.sh` script will also install a cron job that automatically renews the Let's Encrypt certificate so it doesn't expire.
 Cool.

 ### Installing in a private network